AdobeDocs/cc-everywhere/src/pages/reference/initialize/index.md

   - platformCategory
   - HostInfo
   - ConfigParams
-title: SDK Reference
+title: Initialize SDK Reference
-description: This is the reference page for the existing components in the SDK.
+description: This is the reference page for the initialize method.
 contributors:
   - https://github.com/amandahuarng
 ---